AarizQuadir/DigiLearn-/README.md

 ### DigiLearn README
 Welcome to the DigiLearn repository!
 This project is an online learning platform focused on teaching coding skills to users of all levels.
-With our platform, users can learn at their own pace, from anywhere in the world, and get access to a wealth of resources, including hands-on projects, quizzes, and personalized feedback from instructors.
+With our platform, users can learn at their own pace, from anywhere in the world, and get access to a wealth of resources, including hands-on projects, quizzes, and personalized feedback from instructors. app link: https://aarizquadir.github.io/DigiLearn-/

 ## Table of Contents
 The table of contents includes Features, Screenshots, Installation, Usage, Contributing, License, and Contact.